rbw/pyfiq/README.md

 # pyfiq

 `pyfiq` is a minimal task queue for Python.
 It runs background functions in FIFO order--without Celery, brokers, or boilerplate.
 Perfect for I/O-bound tasks like HTTP requests, syncing with external systems, or sending webhooks.

+Tasks are safely distributed across multiple application instances, ensuring strict per-queue ordering even when called concurrently.

 Currently, only Redis is supported, but `pyfiq` is designed with modularity in mind.